guilhermefront/guilhermefront/README.md

 I'm privileged to work doing what I like, which is why I'll always apply a tremendous effort to do better every single day.

-When I'm not coding, you'll probably see me in the gym or reading a book :)
+When I'm not coding, you'll probably see me in the gym, reading a book or writing an article :)